Egypt adds restaurant at ancient pyramid site

 Egyptian business tycoon Naguib Sawiris, the plateau's main developer, said the 301 million Egyptian pound ($19.23 million)project is part of a greater plan to develop the UNESCO world heritage site and streamline tourists' experience.

-"We will organise the salespeople," said Sawiris.
+"We will organize the salespeople," said Sawiris.
 "We will not deprive them of their income but we will put them into suitable, nice places."